 and two notables.

 Optimally you want "Unholy Grace" and "Wicked Pall", but there are other notables that are almost as good, so don't focus on that exact combo too much.
+A very worthwile mention is the "Unspeakable Gifts" notable, which gives you a chance to explode enemies on death, not that you'd need clearing DPS, but it's fun.
 Try fiddling around in the PoB with the different notables and see what you can get for your budget.

 Medium Cluster Jewels

 The medium cluster jewels is where the damage really kicks in.
 Get a base with either of those mods: